 1. Cut the bar into small, thin slices.

 2. Place the soap chunks in a food processor bowl.

 3. Pulse until the soap resembles small crumbles (almost like finely crumbled feta cheese).
 Alternatively, shred the soap with a sharp cheese grater into a large bowl.

 4. Add the remaining ingredients to the food processor, and place a dish towel over the processor bowl (optional, if you find the powder is circulating in the air).
 Pulse until the ingredients are well combined and the mixture resembles a fine powder.

 5. Add the essential oil, if using.
 Place the dish towel over the bowl again.
 And pulse for just a few seconds to combine.

 6. Pour the soap into a storage container with a lid.
 The soap will keep for at least 6 months.

 These two laundry detergent recipes are great for those looking for cost effective, natural solutions to clean their clothes.
+For more information on laundry detergent alternatives, visit Happy DIY Home.
+They have a comprehensive list available.
 You can remix them, and add whatever scents you love to make them you own!
 Have you made your own before?
 What did you use?